- The giant huntsman spider only lives in caves in Laos, and it can have a leg span up to a horrifying twelve inches.

 - Brazilian Salmon Pink Birdeater Spider lives Brazil, Argentina, and Paraguay, with a ten-inch leg span.

 If you are afraid of spiders, then you may be asking, “What is the biggest spider in the world?”
 To determine which is the biggest, there are two factors to take into consideration.
 First, a spider’s body weight could determine which is the biggest.
 Or, you could gauge it by the body length.
 So based on either criteria, you could name two different spiders as “the biggest spider in the world.”

 Where do the biggest spiders in the world live?
 The answer is that they live in many diverse locations.
 This list will tell you more about them, their size and where they live.

 #10.
-Biggest Spiders: Cerbalus aravaensis – 5.5-inch Leg Span
+Cerbalus aravaensis – 5.5 inch Leg Span

 This nocturnal arthropod builds homes in the sand, where it hides from its predators.
 These homes have trap-like doors to protect these spiders that are some of the largest spiders in the world.

-The light tan camel spider has about a 6-inch leg span.
+The light tan camel spider has about a 6 inch leg span and is one of the biggest spiders.
 It is one of the fastest spiders as it often moves at speeds approaching 10 miles per hour.